-‘My heart is split in two’: The women returning to homes in northern Gaza
+‘My heart is split in two’: The women waiting to return to northern Gaza

 Inshirah is overwhelmed with mixed feelings of dread, pain and relief, she says, as she finally leaves the place she has sheltered in for the past year from Israel’s brutal war on Gaza, which has left more than 46,000 Palestinians dead and many thousands more unaccounted for and assumed dead under the rubble.
 Most of those killed have been women and children.

-In accordance with the terms of the ceasefire agreement between Israel and Hamas which came into effect last Sunday, on day seven of the ceasefire – Saturday this week – internally displaced Palestinians will be allowed to return without inspection by Israeli soldiers to their homes in the north, which has been under a deadly military siege since October 2024.
+In accordance with the terms of the ceasefire agreement between Israel and Hamas which came into effect last Sunday, on day seven of the ceasefire – Saturday this week – internally displaced Palestinians were to be allowed to return without inspection by Israeli soldiers to their homes in the north, which has been under a deadly military siege since October 2024.

+However, this was temporarily thrown into doubt on Saturday following the second prisoner exchange between Hamas and Israel.
+Israel said it would not allow the return of Palestinians to northern Gaza until an issue involving the release of one captive, Arbel Yehoud, is resolved.

+In the meantime, those displaced to the south of Gaza are still waiting for news.

 In November 2023, when Israeli ground troops entered the besieged Strip following the first month of aerial bombardment, Gaza was split in two.
 This military partition – known as the Netzarim Corridor – stretches across Gaza, from east to west, cutting off Gaza City and the towns of Jabalia, Beit Hanoon and Beit Lahiya in north Gaza from Khan Younis and Rafah in the south.